eeeschwartz/next/content-migration-plan.md

 Use **Key Performance Indicators (KPIs)** to track progress as the team works through the top pages.

 * Pages [should target](http://www.nngroup.com/articles/writing-for-lower-literacy-users/) reading levels between 6th and 8th grade.
   * According to reading level calculators, the top pages currently average a 9th-10th grade reading level.
-Many pages are also noted as confusing or difficult.
+Many pages are also noted as difficult or confusing.
 * When someone reaches a page and immediately leaves it is called a _bounce_.
 Bounces should trend downward.
   * The average bounce rate is currently 60%.
 This indicates that people are often surprised by content or don't find it useful.
 * Each page should include a quick a way for users to let the City know if anything is wrong or missing.